Azure/azure-osconfig/docs/style.md

 # Naming Conventions
-- PascalCase for files, functions, types, and structs
+- PascalCase for file names, function names, types (including class and struct), and namespaces
 - camelCase for parameters and variables
-- g_ prefix for global variables
+- g_ prefix for global variables, then camelCase
 - UPPER_CASE for macros

 # Variables